-If we redeem only some of the 2019 Notes or some of the 2022 Notes, The Bank of New York Mellon Trust Company, N.A., the trustee for both series of Notes, or the Trustee, will determine the method for selection of the particular Notes to be redeemed, in accordance with the 1940 Act to the extent applicable and in accordance with the rules of any national securities exchange or quotation system on which the Notes are listed.
-Unless we default in payment of the redemption price, on and after the date of redemption, interest will cease to accrue on the Notes called for redemption.
+If we redeem only some of the 2019 Senior Notes or same of the 2022 Senior Notes, The Bank of New York Mellon Trust Company, N.A., the trustee for both series of Senior Notes, or the Trustee, will determine the method for selection of the particular Senior Notes to be redeemed, in accordance with the 1940 Act to the extent applicable and in accordance with the rules of any national securities exchange or quotation system on which the Senior Notes are listed.
+Unless we default in payment of the redemption price, on and after the date of redemption, interest will cease to accrue on the Senior Notes called for redemption.

 The Trustee is not required to take any action under the indenture at the request of any holders unless the holders offer the Trustee protection reasonably satisfactory to it from expenses and liability (called an "indemnity").
-If reasonable indemnity is provided, the holders of a majority in principal amount of the 2019 Notes or a majority in principal amount of the 2022 Notes may direct the time, method and place of conducting any lawsuit or other formal legal action seeking any remedy available to the Trustee.
+If reasonable indemnity is provided, the holders of a majority in principal amount of the 2019 Senior Notes or a majority in principal amount of the 2022 Senior Notes may direct the time, method and place of conducting any lawsuit or other formal legal action seeking any remedy available to the Trustee.
 The Trustee may refuse to follow those directions in certain circumstances.
 No delay or omission in exercising any right or remedy will be treated as a waiver of that right, remedy or event of default.
-Holders of the Notes may bypass the Trustee and bring a lawsuit or other formal legal action or take other steps to enforce rights or protect interests relating to the Notes in certain circumstances.
+Holders of the Senior Notes in certain circumstances in certain circumstances.

-Under the indentures governing the Notes, there are certain events of default, the occurrence of which may lead to the Notes being due and payable immediately.
+Under the indentures governing the Senior Notes, there are certain events of default, the occurrence of which may lead to the Senior Notes being due and payable immediately.
 An event of default under the indenture could have a material adverse effect on our business, financial conditions and results of operations.

 We may issue additional debt securities in one or more series in the future which, if publicly offered, will be under an indenture to be entered into between us and a trustee.
 The specific terms of each series of debt securities we publicly offer will be described in the particular prospectus supplement relating to that series.
 The prospectus supplement may or may not modify the general terms found in this prospectus and will be filed with the SEC.
 For a complete description of the terms of a particular series of debt securities, you should read both this prospectus and the prospectus supplement relating to that particular series.
+The description below is a summary with respect to future debt securities we may issue and not a summary of the Senior Notes.

 As required by federal law for all bonds and notes of companies that are publicly offered, the debt securities are governed by a document called an "indenture."
-We have entered into an indenture between us and The Bank of New York Mellon Trust Company, N.A., a financial institution acting as trustee on behalf of investors, which is subject to and governed by the Trust Indenture Act of 1939, as amended.
+An indenture is a contract between us and The Bank of New York Mellon Trust Company, N.A., a financial institution acting as trustee on behalf of investors, and is subject to and governed by the Trust Indenture Act of 1939, as amended.
 The trustee has two main roles.
 First, the trustee can enforce rights of investors against us if we default.
 There are some limitations on the extent to which the trustee acts on behalf of investors.
 Second, the trustee performs certain administrative duties for us.